I3A-NavSys/utrafman_sim/docs/install.md

 ## MATLAB

-U-TRAFMAN provides several tools for launching and analyzing simulations.
-To manage these tools, you must install MATLAB by following the official tutorial [here](https://es.mathworks.com/help/install/ug/install-mathworks-software.html).
+U-TRAFMAN provides a variety of tools for launching and analyzing simulations.
+To manage these tools, you need to download MATLAB® from the official Mathworks [website](https://es.mathworks.com/downloads), and install it following this [tutorial](https://www.mathworks.com/help/matlab/matlab_env/start-matlab-on-linux-platforms.html).

 Please ensure that you install at least the following components:
 - MATLAB R2023a
 - ROS Toolbox